-If there has been a substantiated allegation against a member of staff, the School will work with the LADO to determine whether there are any improvements to be made to the School's procedures or practice to help prevent similar events in the future.
+If there has been a substantiated allegation against a member of staff, supply staff or volunteer, the School will work with the LADO to determine whether there are any improvements to be made to the School's procedures or practice to help prevent similar events in the future.

 There is a legal requirement for employers to make a referral to the DBS where they think that an individual has engaged in conduct that harmed (or is likely to harm) a child; or if a person otherwise poses a risk of harm to a child.
-If an allegation is substantiated and the member of staff/contractor/volunteer/student is dismissed or the School ceases to use the his/her service or the member of staff resigns or otherwise ceases to provide his/her services, the LADO should discuss with the School whether a referral should be made to the Disclosure and Barring Service (DBS) for consideration of whether inclusion on the barred lists is required.
-The DBS contact details for referrals are PO Box 181, Darlington, DL1 9FA and 01325 953795.
+If an allegation is substantiated and the member of staff, supply staff, contractor, volunteer, student is dismissed or the School ceases to use the his/her service or the individual resigns or otherwise ceases to provide his/her services, the LADO should discuss with the School whether a referral should be made to the Disclosure and Barring Service (DBS) for consideration of whether inclusion on the barred lists is required.
+The DBS contact details for referrals are PO Box 181, Darlington, DL1 9FA, customerservices@dbs.gov.uk and 03000 200 190.

-If an allegation is substantiated and the member of staff/contractor/volunteer/student is dismissed or the School ceases to use his/her service or the member of staff resigns or otherwise ceases to provide his/her services, before a disciplinary process is completed the Headmaster should inform the person about the employer's statutory duty to report the case to the DBS and will so inform the Authority.
+If an allegation is substantiated and the member of staff, supply staff, contractor, volunteer, student is dismissed or the School ceases to use his/her service or the individual resigns or otherwise ceases to provide his/her services, before a disciplinary process is completed the Headmaster should inform the person about the employer's statutory duty to report the case to the DBS and will so inform the Authority.

-If an allegation is substantiated and the member of staff/contractor/volunteer/student is dismissed or the School ceases to use the his/her service or the member of staff resigns or otherwise ceases to provide his/her services, and a judgement is made that a disciplinary process would have been instituted if the person had remained in post the Headmaster should similarly inform the person about the employer's statutory duty to report the case to the DBS and will so inform the Authority.
+If an allegation is substantiated and the member of staff, supply staff, contractor, volunteer, student is dismissed or the School ceases to use the his/her service or the individual resigns or otherwise ceases to provide his/her services, and a judgement is made that a disciplinary process would have been instituted if the person had remained in post the Headmaster should similarly inform the person about the employer's statutory duty to report the case to the DBS and will so inform the Authority.